iyee20/112-tp/readme.txt

 Thanks to the efforts of many people, Water Emblem has enjoyed a degree of success.
 However, term project season is over and I want to move on to new things, so this repository will be archived from now on.
+To future CMU students: this project got a 93.7 as a final grade, but that doesn't mean anything.
+I put 52 hours into it and enjoyed every minute!